bigfix/bfdocker/besserver/README.md

 The image is based on [ibmcom/db2express-c](https://registry.hub.docker.com/u/ibmcom/db2express-c/) which is CentOS7.

-Tested on a CentOS7 host with docker 1.6.0.
+Tested on a CentOS7 host with docker 1.6.0 and 1.8

 `build.sh` runs the build process.
 The outcome is a docker image named bfdocker/besserver:latest that contains an instance of BigFix Server.